samirettali/dumpcn/README.md

 # DumpCN

-A simple script that reads a list of domains from standard input, grabs the certificate and prints the CN.
+A simple script that reads a list of domains (starting with `https://` or not) from standard input, grabs the certificate and prints the CN.
 By default it runs 32 threads (goroutines actually).

 Running it against
 [opendns-top-domains.txt](https://raw.githubusercontent.com/opendns/public-domain-lists/master/opendns-top-domains.txt)